supahgreg/tt-rss-web-static/docs/wiki/SearchSyntax.md

 * ``tag:mytag`` - articles which have specified tag
 * ``title:``, ``author:`` - self explanatory

-When searching by keyword with spaces, use quotes like this: `"title:string with spaces"` or `"tag:multiple words"`
+When searching by keyword with spaces, use quotes like this: `"title:string with spaces"` or `tag:"multiple words"`

 If no special keywords are specified, search is done using PostgreSQL [Full Text Search](https://www.postgresql.org/docs/current/textsearch-intro.html) engine.